Spectral Ranking: From eigenvectors to path summation

 so now

 and the summation certainly converges if $\alpha< 1$ (or, equivalently, if $\beta < 1/\lambda_0$).
-In other words, Katz--Hubbell's index can be obtained as the spectral ranking of a rank-one perturbation of the original matrix.
+In other words, Katz--Hubbell's index (modulo a multiplicative constant) can be obtained as the spectral ranking of a rank-one perturbation of the original matrix.\footnote{This result is of course well known for stochastic matrices, as it is one of the ways of defining PageRank.} As the convex perturbation parameter $\alpha$ moves from $0$ to $1$, the damping factor $\beta$ moves from $0$ to $1/\lambda_0$.